 The following documents contain advice, resources and support options for immigrants living in New York City. / Los siguientes documentos contienen consejos, recursos y opciones de apoyo para inmigrantes que viven en la ciudad de Nueva York.

-Additional guidance from the Center for Disease Control:
+Guidelines from the Center for Disease Control: